HelenevB/SEI-project04-wineApp-Frontend/README.md

 ### **Overview**
 ---
 <img src="photos/winebanner.png" width="100%">
 WineByMe is an application for wine enthusiasts.
 You can sign up, log in, and browse many wines by classification.
-You can create your own “wineNight” to store the wines of interest.
+You can create your own “wineNight” to store the wines of interest. <br>

 This group project was built with GA classmates [Ivan Craig](https://github.com/ic188002) & [Rob Sesemann](https://github.com/Rob-Sesemann).